 Although I am hitting my thirties next year, I am still a student (post-graduating in Digital Marketing) and I could get a generous discount.

 Then on to the flight: 80 euros for a return ticket… High five me!!
 It wasn’t until I had to pack I realized this price was for hand luggage only.
 I am an optimist (sometimes) so I put together 4 smart outfits, squeezed them all in my cabin-size-suitcase with an extra pair of shoes, put on a jacket and a raincoat and had a backpack as ‘extra item’ where I could fit my purse in when needed.
 There.
 Fixed it.

 What do we learn from this boys and girls?
-In 2019, I am booking all of the workshops because, seriously: worth it!
+In 2019, I am booking all of the workshops because seriously: worth it!
 This year I went to one network dinner which was a bit disappointing for the people who got to compare so I am leaving this option open for now.
-Also I am booking a hotelroom in the centre and booking early!
+Also, I am booking a hotel room in the center and booking early!
 As for transport, who’s in for driving the Belgian bunch to Vejle in a minivan?

 2. Make friends, not competitors

 A few months back I was at the Foodprint book launch in Ghent.
 One of my photos got published in this years’ edition!
-I was a bit weary of bumping into other food photographers there.
-Ever since I graduated from photography school I got the impression The Photographer is this self absorbed species that doesn’t share food.
+I was a bit wary of bumping into other food photographers there.
+Ever since I graduated from photography school I got the impression The Photographer is this self-absorbed species that doesn’t share food.
 I am not sure why.
-Maybe it is because i left my pack to become a graphic designer and I lost touch of my natural habitat.
+Maybe it is because I left my pack to become a graphic designer and I lost touch of my natural habitat.